Muyawia/7-week-coursework/README.md

 A node application that generates a README file using simple user input.

 ## Usage
-This application is not deployed live on any website.
+This application is deployed on github pages.
 To use it invoke the following command in the terminal:
 ```bash
 nmp i